-Acknowledgements

-The project was supported by grant within student grant competition at UJEP - Jan Evangelista Purkyně University in Ústí nad Labem Nr.
-1/2014.
-Authors gratefully acknowledge the two last living authors of the "Quarry Inventories", dr. Jana Líbalová and Oldřich Holásek for their constructive comments and discussions of the manuscript.
+Acknowledgements.
+The project was supported by a grant within the student grant competition at UJEP (Jan Evangelista Purkyně University) in Ústí nad Labem (no. 1/2014).
+Authors gratefully acknowledge the two last living authors of the "Quarry Inventories", Jana Líbalová and Oldřich Holásek, for their constructive comments and discussions of the manuscript.
 Special thanks to the referees for their thoughtful and thorough reviews.
+Edited by: L. Eppelbaum